-We support people and families across Wandsworth Borough who are referred to us in severe hardship
+We provide emergency food, support and advice to people across Wandsworth borough who are referred to us in hardship

 We provide a warm welcome, emergency food and support, and advice from our Foodbank Advice Project to people and families across Wandsworth borough who are experiencing severe hardship.

 Wandsworth Foodbank was started by St Mark’s Church, Battersea Rise in 2013, in partnership with other local churches, in response to the growing need we saw in our community.
 We’re a local food bank that’s part of the national Trussell Trust network of food banks.

 In 2022/23 we provided more than 11,000 emergency food supplies to local people, alongside support and advice.
 One in three emergency food parcels were for children.
 Find out more in our research section, including our new report Pressure is Rising, or quick infographic impact report.